Marcos Ramírez (motorcyclist)

-Marcos Ramírez Fernández (born 16 December 1997) is a Spanish Grand Prix motorcycle racer, competing for American Racing in the 2025 Moto2 World Championship.
+Marcos Ramírez Fernández (born 16 December 1997) is a Spanish Grand Prix motorcycle racer, who last competed for QJMOTOR Factory Racing in the 2026 Supersport World Championship.

 Career

 Junior career

-In 2012, Ramírez was a competitor of the Red Bull MotoGP Rookies Cup, and qualified on pole position in his first ever race, the opening round in Jerez, eventually finishing the race in 2nd.
-He would score two other 2nd places in Assen and Aragon, finishing 6th in the championship with 153 points.
-In 2013, he would return, and score five 3rd places in Assen, Silverstone, Misano, Aragon and Valencia, finishing 5th overall, with 145 points.
+In 2012, Ramírez was a competitor of the Red Bull MotoGP Rookies Cup, and qualified on pole position in his first ever race, the opening round in Jerez, eventually finishing the race in second.
+He would score two other second places in Assen and Aragon, finishing sixth in the championship with 153 points.
+In 2013, he would return, and score five third places in Assen, Silverstone, Misano, Aragon and Valencia, finishing fifth overall, with 145 points.

 Moto3 Junior Championship

 In 2014, Ramírez competed in the Moto3 Junior championship, and performed well.
 He was a regular point finisher, and scored a podium at Portimao.
 He was also given his Moto3 debut for a one-off wild card race, in his home country of Spain, for the Moto3 Grand Prix in Jerez, which he finished in 21st place.

-For 2015, Ramírez would ride 9 races in Moto3, on a Mahindra for the Motomex Team, but scored only 19 points, and would return to Moto3 Junior for the next season.
+For 2015, Ramírez would ride nine races in Moto3, on a Mahindra for the Motomex Team, but scored only 19 points, and would return to Moto3 Junior for the next season.

 The 2016 season was Ramírez's breakout year.
 He won five races, more than anyone else that season, and finished on the podium another three times, on his way to becoming the runner-up to champion Lorenzo Dalla Porta, by merely nine points.

 Moto3 World Championship

 Platinum Bay Real Estate (2016–2017)

 Ramírez's good performances the year prior earned him a full-ride for the 2017 Moto3 World Championship grid, riding full-time for the Motomex Team in Moto3, by now a KTM team.
-He had two podiums in Germany, and Valencia, and finished the season 8th in the final standings, with 123 points, 88 points in front of his teammate Darryn Binder.
+He had two podiums in Germany, and Valencia, and finished the season eighth in the final standings, with 123 points, 88 points in front of his teammate Darryn Binder.

 Bester Capital Dubai (2018)

-The 2018 season was much the same for Ramírez, two podiums again, this time in Jerez and Le Mans, and 10th place overall in the standings, with 102 points.
+The 2018 season was much the same for Ramírez, two podiums again, this time in Jerez and Le Mans, and tenth place overall in the standings, with 102 points.
 His teammate was Jaume Masiá, who finished with 76 points, and won rookie of the year.